 Dayley started 13 games for Triple-A Louisville and two games for the Cardinals in 1984.
 Those two starts for St. Louis were the last of his major-league career, as he found his niche as a relief pitcher.

-In 1985, Dayley was a key member of the Cardinals’ bullpen as they recovered from the loss of Sutter in free agency.
-In 65 1/3 innings, Dayley posted a 2.76 ERA and ranked second on the team behind Jeff Lahti with 11 saves.
+In 1985, Dayley was a key member of the Cardinals’ bullpen as they recovered from the loss of Sutter in free agency, posting a 2.76 ERA and ranked second on the team behind Jeff Lahti with 11 saves.

-In the National League Championship Series against the Dodgers, Dayley appeared in five games, pitching six scoreless innings and saving two games.
+Dayley appeared in five games in the NLCS vs. the Dodgers, pitching six scoreless innings and saving two games.
 He retired Pedro Guerrero to close out Game 6 and send the Cardinals to the World Series.

 Dayley made four more appearances in the World Series against the Royals, winning Game 2 with a scoreless eighth inning.
 In total, he threw six scoreless World Series innings, allowing just one hit while striking out five.